-A set of tools for NWS weather reporting and radar image compositing.
-These tools have been tested on Windows 10, Mac OS (with Homebrew or similar package manager for dependencies), Linux, and Cygwin.
+A set of tools for NWS weather reporting and radar image compositing and animation.
+These tools have been tested on Linux and Cygwin but should also work on MacOS (with Homebrew or a similar package manager for dependencies).
 These scripts utilize services provided by the United States NWS, and can therefore only report weather for locations within the United States.

 ./weather.sh 40.0395 -84.2033

 Bash Revision 23 - Thu September 15 2022 (radar.tar.gz, 16K)

 PowerShell Revision 29 - Mon September 19 2022 (radar.zip, 4.4K)

 Bash and PowerShell scripts that, given radar ID and number of minutes to depict, output a radar image using the most recent NWS image available and an animation of the specified duration.
 By default, radar images are retained in the